nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/aws_instance_setup.md

 Let's set up a Free Tier AWS Ubuntu instance:

-* Go to http://aws.amazon.com/ and click on the create an AWS account button on the top right.
-Proceed to create your account.
-If you have an existing AWS account, click the `Sign in to an existing AWS account` below the `continue` option on the sign-up page and log in to your account as a root user.
+* Go to <http://aws.amazon.com/> and click on the create an AWS account button located on the top right.
+If you have an existing AWS account, click the "Sign in to an existing AWS account" below the "continue" option on the sign-up page and log in to your account as a root user.

+!!!
+New-Account

+    * To create a new account, fill in your email, (create a) password and choose a name for your AWS account.
+Click "Continue".

+    * On the next page, fill in your name, phone number and address.
+Check the AWS customer agreement box.

+    * Once you click "Create Account and Continue", you will be redirected to a payment info page.
+This step requires two factor authentication and may take a few mins.
+When you receive the code, enter it and click "Verify Code"

+    * You can now log in and launch an instance!

 * Next, click on the 'Launch a virtual machine' option as shown in the image: